Luscious and Lovely Filo Lamb Pie

 - Preheat the oven to 180°C – use the aga baking oven if you have an Aga (you may want to do this about ten minutes before you stop cooking the lamb).

-- Heat the olive oil and a walnut of butter in a large lidded casserole.
+- Heat the olive oil and a walnut of butter in a large lidded casserole, or if you are using leftover cooked lamb you can just use a big frying pan.

 - Add the garlic, cinnamon and cumin and stir around for about a minute.